 What is the process to obtain a divorce in Jamaica?

 Under Jamaican law a valid marriage may be terminated only by the death of one of the parties or by a decree of dissolution or divorce; a Decree Absolute pronounced by a court of competent jurisdiction.
-Therefore, where a spouse dies a divorce is not needed as the death ipso facto ends the marriage.
+Therefore, where a partner dies a divorce is not needed as the death ipso facto ends the union.
+Contact our divorce lawyers in Jamaica at 876-667-570

 Your Family Law Firm